- Premium features included

 The Insights suite has four dashboards—Acquisition, Engagement, Sales, and Velocity.
 I set up the tracking pixel through GTM, and now I see subscriber-level attribution with UTMs and referrers right on profiles.
 This shows me which channels bring in the customers who spend money.

 Broadcast reports include A/B testing results with winner badges and combined stats.
 The data took a while to backfill when I first set it up, but once it was running, I finally had a creator-friendly view that connects traffic → subscriber → customer without duct-taping multiple tools together.
-That said, there’s no advanced reporting like you’d find in enterprise platforms—the analytics stay pretty basic.

-The new App Store has been helpful—you can install apps with real update/uninstall flows, plus there’s the usual Zapier/Make connectors I depend on.
+The new App Store, which, at the time of writing this, offers 42 extensions, including apps Giphy and Pinterest, has been helpful.
+You can install apps with real update/uninstall flows, plus there’s the usual Zapier/Make connectors I depend on.
 Though I’ll be honest, the app selection is still pretty limited compared to what Mailchimp or ActiveCampaign offer in their marketplaces.
-For developers (not me, but I’ve got a friend who helps), API v4 is current, though v3 still works.

 Kit doesn’t beat around the bush about email deliverability.
 I went through domain verification (SPF, DKIM, DMARC) for sender reputation, and they’re upfront about how Apple’s Mail Privacy Protection inflates open rates—so I focus on clicks and revenue instead.